 The Living Lab also provides national capability to test and demonstrate market arrangements, policy and regulations with real consumers – as we move towards a Net Zero carbon future.

-Open for energy innovation trials to accelerate commercialisation
+Living Lab - open for energy innovation trials to accelerate commercialisation

 Validate the performance of your product or service with real consumers in real homes